 More Focus on African Travel & Visa Friendly Destinations

 This year feels like another big year for travel within the continent.
-Namibia and Egypt seem to be the favorites for the year.
+Namibia and Egypt seem to be the favourites for the year.
 It helps that the African Cup of Nations football tournament will be held in Egypt, so we can expect less stringent visa applications to the country and more visits.

 I’m also happy to see that many Nigerian travellers are gradually putting visa struggle days behind us.
 I mean, it still is a struggle to get to certain places but thanks to companies like Naija Nomads, who are making efforts to take us to unconventional places, we’re having more unique (stress-free) options for travel.